 ARL in the News

-ARL does not receive any government or public funding and relies solely on the generosity of compassionate individuals to carry on our important work to help animals and communities in need.
+ARL does not receive government grants or public funding (with the exception of limited COVID-19 relief funding) and relies on the generosity of our supporters to help animals in need.

 To help avoid confusion with other animal welfare agencies, and so that we can better serve animals in need in a timely manner, please refer to us in all reports as the “Animal Rescue League of Boston”, followed by “ARL” for short.